cemilabis/ontology-format-changer/README.md

 # ontology-format-changer
-Converts ontology file from one format (xml, json, turtle, etc.) to another
+Converts an ontology file from one format (xml, json, turtle, etc.) to another

 ## Arguments